MikoRenformed/Gamers/README.md

 On the Pictures page you can view all the latest pictures from the E3 convention, uploaded into an easy to use and view gallery.
 Similarly on the Videos page is another gallery of videos including new game trailers and footage from the E3 panels.

-On the Developers page you can access our SQL database in order to view upcoming titles.
-Our SQL database is capable of holding the game's title, box art, the conference it was shown at, genre, publisher, developer, release date, metacritic score as well as plenty of additional details.
+On the Developers page you can see the list of developers and a link to their website for all the developers presenting at E3 this year.